digitalillusion/rudp-tunnel/README.md

         -h, --help          Show this usage message.
         -p, --port PORT     The port on which tunnel operates.
+Defaults to 40123 -c, --control CONTROL
+                            The control port used for client NAT traversal.
+                            Defaults to 32104
-Defaults to 40123 -e, --endpoint ENDPOINT
+        -e, --endpoint ENDPOINT
-                            Network address where to send packets, endpoint of the tunnel.
+                            Network address where packets are sent/received,
+                            endpoint of the tunnel.
-        -s, --server SERVER Public ip address of the server.
+        -s, --server SERVER Public ip address of the server, implicitly defining this node as a client.
+Defaults to 0.0.0.0 -u, --public PUBLIC Public ip address of this node, starting as server.
+                            Ignored if SERVER is specified.
 Defaults to 0.0.0.0 -i, --interface INTERFACE
                             Routing interface.
-Defaults to 0.0.0.0
-        -d, --driverless    Run without starting Aeron driver, assuming that it has been started already.
+        -d, --driverless    Run without starting Aeron driver, assuming that it has been started externally.

 Building